'I'm thankful for things cancer brought me' Nurse on new single and keeping the faith

 And it was even more special for Jos as her parents met at the church opposite.

-From there she teamed up with Shelley Pool from Alisha’s Attic and they penned music together.
+From there she teamed up with Shelly Pool from Alisha’s Attic and they penned music together.

 “This was my way of processing what was happening,” she said.